 If you’ve invested in sending PAID traffic to your landing pages, don’t have any leakage points on those pages.
 So don’t put social media links on there and don’t use Youtube videos unless you have a paid account and you can prevent ‘other people’s videos’ showing at the end of your video, and don’t have the YouTube logo in the bottom corner of the video isn’t clickable or you will lose your visitors.

 On your checkout pages, remove all navigation and only give them one CTA – to purchase!

-If you have blog posts or other content where you do need to have external links, make sure the links open in a new tab, so that your web page still remains open on your visitor’s web browser.
+If you have blog posts or other content where you do need to have external links, make sure the links open in a new tab so that your web page remains open on your visitor’s web browser.

 Mistake #18: No social interaction

-Every website should have a feature that allows your visitors to share your content to their preferred social media platform.
-There are many free plugins that do that.
+Every website should have a feature that allows your visitors to share your content with their preferred social media platform.
+Many free plugins do that.

 The more comments and shares your web page has, the higher Google will rank it in a relevant search term.

 Mistake #19: Not easy to find contact info